Exact Reduction of the Generalized Lotka-Volterra Equations via Integral and Algebraic Substitutions: Introduction

-In other words, I aim to perform model reduction exactly (II) but without concern for the computational implementation (III).
-This may not seem a practical goal.
-However, the process provides insight into the coupled and complex nature of these GLV equations, and may be used to guide further techniques that do both.
-That is, a desirable method could reduce both the number of equations and the computational complexity required to solve them, while still preserving species correspondence.

-As an example of this exact type of reduction, consider the coupled first-order differential equations for the position and velocity of a mass on a spring in one dimension:

-where $m$ is the mass, $x$ is position, $v$ velocity, $t$ time, $k$ the spring constant, and $f(t)$ is the forcing function.
-Noticing that the variable $v = dx/dt$, this equation can be converted into a single second-order differential equation:

-As seen here, a second-order system of one equation contains exactly the same information as two first-order equations.\footnote{Usually this is presented the other way around; that is, the second-order equation is converted to two coupled first-order equations.
-Either way, the information is the same in both systems.}

-More specifically, the memory method investigated in this paper is similar in spirit to the Mori-Zwanzig approach \cite{zwanzig1973nonlinear, givon2004extracting}.
-The Mori-Zwanzig approach assumes a set of coupled stochastic differential equations (SDEs), and relies on a projection operator which maps a function of two variables $x$, $y$ onto a function that only depends on $x$.
-During this process, approximate memory terms for $x$ are introduced.

-The algebraic method here is equivalent to the algebraic reduction of ODEs developed by Harrington and Van Gorder in \cite{harrington2017reduction}.
-In that paper, the authors show how to, for example, convert the following Lorenz system of three ODEs: to this single third-order system: The contribution of this paper is to present a systematic algebraic reduction in this specific GLV context.
-However, since the memory method is a more novel contribution, more attention in this paper will be placed there.

-It is important to note that the two methods discussed here do not automatically find the $s$ species comprising the reduced set, but rather assume them given.
+The two methods discussed here do not automatically find the $\alpha$ species comprising the reduced set, but rather assume them given.
 Some techniques do choose this set as a step within the reduction process itself.
-Doing so may favor species with high relative concentations, or those with slow dynamics, for example.
+Doing so may favor species with high relative concentrations, or those with slow dynamics, for example.
 But consider a combustion model in which we are concerned about trace amounts of a contaminant, or an ecological model built to track a species near extinction.
-The methods presented here allow the modeler to include these critical species by choice \emph{a priori}.
+The methods presented here allow the modeler to include these critical species \emph{a priori}.

+The rest of the paper is structured as follows.
+Section~\ref{sec:glv} outlines the generalized Lotka-Volterra equations.
+Section~\ref{sec:mr} presents our main results about two types of exact dimension reduction.
+Based on these results, Section~\ref{sec:app} presents some possible approximate methods, and we conclude with Section~\ref{sec:con}.